chickensmitten/js-basics/readme.md

 - embed syntax like `${<value>}` auto converts everything within it into string.
 - [Click here for more details](/documentation/02_mixing-numbers-and-strings.md)

+**Primitive Values vs Reference Values**
+- Primitive values: strings, numbers, booleans, null, undefined, Symbol
+    - Typically stored in the Stack (not the heap)
+    - Variable stores value itself
+    - Copying a variable, copies the value

+- Reference Values: All other objects.
+Arrays are a type of object.
+    - Stores in memory (Heap).
+Variables stores a pointer (address) to location in memory.
+    - Copying a varialbe, only copies the pointer/reference.

 **Special Values**
 - `undefined`: default value of uninitialized variables.
 You shouldn't assign undefined as a value